11 Common Sense Boating Tips for Beginners

 Before you leave, keep a float plan on the shore so that, should something go wrong on the water, somebody onshore would know where and when to go looking for you.
 Here's one example of a float plan you can consult for guidance.

-A float plan has saved many a life in the past by bringing back missing boaters and thus has great importance.
+A float plan has saved many lives in the past by bringing back missing boaters, and thus, it is of great importance.
 You don't want to end up doing what Aron Ralston did, having to make an excruciating escape plan because nobody knows where you are or what could've happened to you.

 8. Never forget your life jacket